 “Getting this right could be the key for organisations in retaining talent under threat – while for hiring managers looking to attract new people, demonstrating that their business is aligned with the new deal concept could send out a powerful message that helps them capture the interest of the tech professionals they need,” said White.

-could also make or break employees' decision to quit, said Ross Seychell, chief people officer at Personio.
+How employees handle a return to offices could also make or break employees’ decision to quit, said Ross Seychell, chief people officer at Personio.

 “It’s not surprising that people are looking to move roles as the economy improves, as many people have stayed put and put job changes on hold while the labour market was more uncertain,” said Seychell.

 “As the economy recovers and people have more confidence in the job market, not only will people have more opportunity and confidence to leave their jobs for pastures new, but burnout and frustration with lack of employer support during the pandemic may push them out the door… At a time when employees are ready to walk, any change that’s poorly managed could risk setting off a raft of resignations.”